Survivors' and Dependents' Educational Assistance Program

-Exception: If you are the child of a Servicemember who died in the line of duty before August 1, 2011, you qualify to use both benefits subsequently for up to 81 months of education and training.
+Exception: If you’re the child of a Servicemember who died in the line of duty before August 1, 2011, you can use both DEA and the Fry Scholarship and get up to 81 months of education and training.

-If you have already started your program:
+If you’ve already started your program:

 - Take your application to your school or employer.